What we know — and don't know — about the FDA-approved postpartum depression pill

 "And so I'm thinking about, after 45 days, what does that look like?" she asks.
 "Is there relapse or is there continued benefits after 45 days?"

-An FDA spokesperson told NPR in an email that the studies were designed to balance the need to assess how long the pill would be effective against the risk of delaying treatment.
+FDA spokesperson April Grant told NPR in an email that the studies were designed to balance the need to assess how long the pill would be effective against the risk of delaying treatment.

-The patients saw a "clinically meaningful benefit" during that 45-day window, the spokesperson added, "with no trend suggesting loss of benefit" during the follow-up period.
+The patients saw a "clinically meaningful benefit" during that 45-day window, Grant added, "with no trend suggesting loss of benefit" during the follow-up period.

 The most common side effects of Zurzuvae include drowsiness, dizziness, diarrhea, fatigue, nasopharyngitis (the common cold) and urinary tract infection.